Pi-thagoras/the-chicken-pen/economics/econs_year_12/Balance-of-Payments.md

 		- No intrinsic value
 		- A contract or agreement
 - Other Investment
 	- Transactions that do not fit into one of the other categories.
-One example is 'trade credit', where an importer purchases goods from overseas and does not pay for the goods until they are received.
+One example is **'trade credit'**, where an importer purchases goods from overseas and does not pay for the goods until they are received.
-	- Another example is 'currency and deposits', where money is deposited in or withdrawn from banks across borders or banknotes and coins are transferred between countries.
+	- Another example is **'currency and deposits'**, where money is deposited in or withdrawn from banks across borders or banknotes and coins are transferred between countries.

 #### Capital Account